espdev/csaps/README.md

 ## Installation

-Python 3.5 or newer is supported.
+Python 3.5 or above is supported.

 ```
 pip install csaps